Heat use big 4th quarter to take 3-0 series lead over Bucks

 LAKE BUENA VISTA, Fla.
-(AP) — Jimmy Butler and the Miami Heat are a game away from the Eastern Conference finals.
+(AP) — Jimmy Butler sent the ball out to Jae Crowder, then started celebrating before his teammate even took the shot.

-And the NBA’s best regular-season team is on the brink of getting swept.

-Miami’s stunning run through the NBA playoffs continued Friday night, with Butler scoring 30 points and the Heat putting together a dominant fourth-quarter rally to beat the Milwaukee Bucks 115-100 on Friday night.
+“It can be us,” reigning MVP Giannis Antetokounmpo said.
+“It can definitely be us.”

-Adebayo had 20 points and 16 rebounds, and Jae Crowder had 17 points to help the Heat improve to 7-0 in this postseason.
-Brook Lopez scored 22 points for Milwaukee, which got 21 points, 16 rebounds and nine assists from Giannis Antetokounmpo — who twisted an ankle in the first quarter and appeared to labor at times.
+Bam Adebayo had 20 points and 16 rebounds, and Crowder had 17 points to help the Heat improve to 7-0 in this postseason.
+Brook Lopez scored 22 points for Milwaukee, which got 21 points, 16 rebounds and nine assists from Antetokounmpo — who twisted an ankle in the first quarter and appeared to labor at times.

+The Bucks’ spirit, that has to be hurting.
+They led by 14 late in the third, and by 12 going into the fourth.
+Then, disaster: Milwaukee shot 6 for 23 from the field, 0 for 10 from 3-point range and got outscored 17-13 by Butler alone.

+“They made every play,” Bucks coach Mike Budenholzer said.
+“And we didn’t make enough, obviously.”

-Butler had 17 of his points in the fourth, and the Heat pulled off their biggest fourth-quarter playoff comeback ever.
+The Heat pulled off their biggest fourth-quarter playoff comeback ever.
 They were down 10 going into the fourth quarter of Game 6 of the 2013 NBA Finals against San Antonio, the game where Ray Allen sent it to overtime with a 3-pointer with 5.2 seconds left on the way to Miami’s most recent title.

 Milwaukee led 87-75 going into the final quarter, up 12 with 12 minutes to go in a game that the Bucks knew they almost certainly had to win to keep any realistic hopes of winning a championship alive.